House Homeland Security chairman sues Trump and Giuliani, accusing them of inciting Capitol riot

 In a statement, Trump spokesman Jason Miller “President Trump has been acquitted in the Democrats’ latest Impeachment Witch Hunt, and the facts are irrefutable.
 President Trump did not plan, produce or organize the Jan.
 6th rally on the Ellipse.
 President Trump did not incite or conspire to incite any violence at the Capitol on Jan.
 6th.
 Speaker Nancy Pelosi and Washington, D.C., Mayor Muriel Bowser must answer questions as to why they rejected additional security and National Guard assistance in the run-up to Jan.
 6th.”

 The lawsuit named as defendants Trump solely in his personal capacity, Giuliani, Proud Boys International LLC, and the Oath Keepers, addressed to founder Stewart Rhodes.
-Guiliani, Proud Boys Chairman Henry “Enrique” Tarrio and Oath Keepers founder Stewart Rhodes did not immediately respond to requests for comment
+Giuliani, his attorney and Oath Keepers founder Stewart Rhodes did not immediately respond to requests seeking comment.

+Proud Boys leader Henry “Enrique” Tarrio called the lawsuit frivolous and doubted it would be allowed to proceed in federal court.
+Tarrio said he had nothing to do with the breach.

+“Was there Proud Boys that went in?
+Yes, and they’re idiots.
+They shouldn’t have gone in.
+But I’m going to support them because they are my brothers,” Tarrio said in a telephone interview.
+“But there was no plan to go into the Capitol.
+Unfortunately, one of my guys broke a window.
+Others trespassed.
+But there was no plan to even interrupt Congress.”

 On cusp of impeachment trial, court documents point to how Trump’s rhetoric fueled rioters who attacked Capitol